EleutherAI/lm-evaluation-harness/task-guide.md

 ### Versioning

 Tasks in the harness can always evolve.
-Metrics get updated, data sources change, etc. It’s important to mark each task with a version attribute so users can specify which version of the implementation was used to obtain their results.
+Metrics get updated, data sources change, etc. It’s important to mark each task with a version attribute so users can document which implementation version was used to obtain their results.
 Add a `VERSION` attribute to your task class set to 0 (the first version of your task):

 ```python
 class TaskName(...):